bulib/dataWebsite/manage/metadata.md

 ## What Kind of Metadata Should I Use? ##
 That depends on your field.
 Here are some standards and controlled vocabularies (standard terminology for specific fields).
-If you don't see your field represented, let's talk -- we may be able to find a standard for you, or help in some other way.
+If you don't see your field represented, let us know -- we may be able to find a standard for you, or help in some other way.

 + <a href="http://www.virtualastronomy.org/AVM_DRAFTVersion1.1_rlh27.pdf">Astronomy Visualization Metadata Standard</a>
 + <a href="http://www.fgdc.gov/standards/projects/FGDC-standards-projects/metadata/base-metadata/v2_0698.pdf">Content Standard for Digital Geospatial Metadata</a>